TommiNICE/TommiNICE/README.md

 # Hello, I'm Tommi 👋

 **Welcome to my GitHub profile!**
-I am passionate about web development and constantly striving to enhance my skills in building Web Applications.
-My goal is to turn this passion into a professional career.
-From September 16th, 2024, to March 2nd, 2025, I will be attending an online Coding Bootcamp sponsored by TechLabs.
-I'm thrilled to have been accepted, and this program, alongside my work, will be my top priority.
-I'm excited to grow through this opportunity and apply what I learn to create innovative web solutions.
+I am a passionate web developer, continuously expanding my skills in building web applications.
+As I near the completion of my online coding bootcamp (TechLabs) on March 2nd, 2025, I feel ready to take on a junior web developer role and apply my knowledge in a professional setting.

+To further strengthen my expertise, I have also started an AWS Cloud Developer course to deepen my understanding of cloud technologies.
+My journey has been driven by a commitment to learning, problem-solving, and creating innovative web solutions.
+I'm eager to contribute to real-world projects and collaborate with like-minded professionals to build scalable and impactful applications.

 Here's a little more about me:
 ## 🚀 About Me

-- 🔭 I’m currently working on:
+- 🔭 **Currently Working On:**
-    from December this year I will work and collaborate with others from the bootcamp on a final project.
+  - Final project for my online coding bootcamp
+  - AWS Cloud Developer Course sponsored by RS School

+- 🌱 **Currently Learning:**
-- 🌱 I’m currently learning: JavaScript, React, Tailwind, Express.js, Node.js and Docker
+  JavaScript, TypeScript, Express.js, Node.js, Docker and AWS

-- 👯 I’m looking to collaborate on: open to almost everything, as long as it foster sustainability and peace.
+- 👯 **Open to Collaboration On:**
+  Any project that promotes sustainability and peace

+- 💬 **Ask Me About:**
-- 💬 Ask me about: I am not expert, but I can help you with HTML, CSS, JavaScript and a little bit about the libraries and frameworks I am currently learning.
+  While I'm not an expert, I can help with HTML, CSS, JavaScript, and the libraries/frameworks I'm currently learning

-- 📫 How to reach me: Below are links to my LinkedIn Profile and X account
+- 📫 **How to Reach Me:**
+  Check out my LinkedIn and X profiles below

 ## 🛠️ Languages and Tools